 One of the most significant advantages of this router lift is its ease of use.
 Effortless changing and adjusting of the router bit height gauge for more convenience.
 The Mast-R-Lift has a scale for a precise height adjuster and locking mechanism to prevent the router motor from slipping.
 The precision gears ensure it maintains efficiency and can withstand heavy-duty work.

 Beginners and casual hobbyists may not like its hefty price and complicated traits.
-Building a table from all JessEm items, stand, phenolic top, and fence will cost you back between $1,700 - $2,200 USD.
+Building a precision router table system from all JessEm items, stand, phenolic top, and fence will cost you between $1,700 – $2,200 USD.

-The Grizzly G0528 Router Table is top-of-the-line for enthusiasts and professionals alike.
-Its large cast iron slab of 31" x 10" makes it suitable for a variety of woodworking tasks.
-The table is compatible with most routers, ranging from 0.75 to 5 hp.
+The Grizzly Industrial G0528 router table is top-of-the-line for enthusiasts and professionals alike.
+Its large cast iron slab of 31″ x 10″ makes it suitable for a variety of woodworking tasks.
+The table is compatible with a variety of routers, ranging from 0.75 to 5 hp.

-Other advanced features include a 31" x 12 1/4" sliding table and a paddle switch for easy on/off access.
+Other advanced features include a 31″ x 12 1/4″ sliding table and a paddle switch for easy on/off access.
 The steel stand and shelf add to its stability and durability.
-For upgrading, the G0528 is great, but the fence could be improved.
+For upgrading, the G0528 is great, but the extruded aluminum fence could be improved.

 Everything listed so far has not mentioned a power feed.
 While the setup doesn't have one as such, it comes pretty close.
 You control the movement north and south with your right hand while the L/H cranks the carriage wheel.
 Climb cutting is dangerous, but here it's taught stopping feathered edges and breakout.

-For dust extraction, mine is hooked up to the 4" port of the chip extractor, a 2" straight bit on a tenon can make a lot of mess fast 😉.
-A special box needs building for this; it's all in the detailed instructions and is also a storage box for its bits and bobs.
+For dust extraction, mine is hooked up to the 4″ port of the chip extractor, a 2″ straight bit on a tenon can make a lot of mess fast 😉.
+A special box needs building for this; it’s all in the detailed instructions and is also a storage box for its odds and ends.

 If versatility is a priority for woodworkers, the Wood rat WR900 is an excellent choice.
 Despite the limitations, its benefits make it a router table package worth considering.

-The Skil RAS900 Router Table is an affordable solution for woodworking enthusiasts.
-Easy to carry and store this router table measures 27 x 17.75 x 9.25 inches and weighs only 32 pounds.
+The Skil RAS900 is one of the best budget Router Tables as an affordable solution for woodworking enthusiasts.
+Easy to carry and store this portable router table measures 27 x 17.75 x 9.25 inches and weighs only 32 pounds.
 An MDF substrate that is both durable and smooth, provides a stable working area for your projects.

-One of the distinguishing characteristics of the Skil RAS900 is its adjustable fence.
-The fence can be easily adjusted to accommodate different routing operations.
+One of the distinguishing characteristics of the Skil RAS900 is its multifunctional fence.
+The fence and starter pin can be easily adjusted to accommodate different routing operations.
 You can attach a shop vac to keep your workspace clean.
 The table has a quick-release router mount for installing and removing routers easily.

 The RAS-900 has a variety of mounting options, with pre-drilled holes to secure it to a workbench.
 Folding legs on the benchtop table give stability on uneven surfaces.